 We catered for our opera lovers with an opera night, this time on a theme of Saints and Sinners! - Polephemus and Galatea from Handel’s Acis and Galatea, Tom Rakewell and Anne Truelove from Stravinsky Rake’s Progress, the Count and Susanna from Mozart’s Marriage of Figaro and Don José and Carmen from Bizet’s Carmen.

 Peter Hanson, our concertmaster, presented music from the movies - Psycho, Dunkirk, Schindler’s list and the Hobbit alongside Shaker Loops of John Adams, while Associate Conductor Andrew Megill mixed Bach and Arvo Part with the elite singers of the Chorale.

 No year would be complete without an outing for Leonard and Rasmus, a little boy and his stuffed horse, who have different adventures each year.
 This year, Leonard become aware of all sorts of pesky bugs, discovering why we need to protect them and their environment.
 The capacity audience of kids, parents and grand parents ended up singing the Beatles song, Penny Lane, before retiring outside for fun and games and face painting.

-Sadly, we had to cancel the 2020 festival, but are planning a full program for 2021: Bach B minor mass, Rossini Stabat Mater, Purcell Dido and Aeneas, James Macmillan Seven last words on the cross, folk music from the Iberian peninsular and Beethoven 5 to end!
+Sadly, we had to cancel the 2020 festival, but are planning a full program for November 2021: Bach B minor mass, Handel Ode to St. Cecilia, Purcell Dido and Aeneas, The Art of Courtly Love, folk music from the Iberian peninsular, Wagner Siegfried Idyl and Beethoven 1 to end!